|Availability:||In stock (15)|

 10:00 am to 5:00 pm (one-hour lunch break)

-Day 1: Morning -- Making slabs and applying kohiki slip. making yunomi, chawan and other forms, using the technique of applying a soft clay and sand mixture to the surfaces of the pieces.
+Day 1: Morning -- Watching how to make slabs and apply kohiki slip. making yunomi, chawan and other forms, using the technique of applying a soft clay and sand mixture to the surfaces of the pieces.

 Afternoon -- Slide lecture, wire cutting, stretching and tearing chunks of clay to build sculptural pieces.

-Day 2: Morning -- Stretching kohiki slabs and shaping the pieces; such as tea pots and sculptural works.
+Day 2: Morning -- Watching how to stretch kohiki slabs and shaping the pieces; such as tea pots and sculptural works.

 $250.00 - NON-AMOCA Members